prominence-eosc/docs/containers.md

 Images which will result in Singularity being selected:
 * Singularity Hub image (begins with "shub://")
-* URL for a Singularity image (filename ends in ".simg")
+* URL for a Singularity image (filename ends in ".sif")

 Images which will result in udocker being selected:
 * URL for a Docker tarball (filename ends in ".tar")